-You do not need to continuously use your SNAP benefits to qualify.
-Also, your SNAP benefits do not expire at the end of each month.
-They roll-over to the next month if you do not use them all.
-And if your SNAP case is closed for some reason, you still have the right to use any remaining benefits in your EBT account before the case closed.
+You do not need to use your SNAP benefits every month to qualify.
+Your SNAP benefits do not expire at the end of each month.
+If your SNAP case is closed for some reason, you still have the right to use any remaining benefits in your EBT account before the case closed.

 - If you have problems with accessing your SNAP benefits—for example, if the store’s machine tells you the wrong amount of benefits available—call EBT Customer Service at 1-800-997-2555.
 Contact an advocate if your problems are not fixed.

 - You can use your EBT card at stores in most other states, if you are visiting out of state or if you move out of MA and there are benefits left in the EBT account.
-If you use your benefits out of state, DTA may ask you to verify that you are still a resident of the state.
 See Can I use my EBT benefits out of state?
-You cannot get benefits in two states at once.
+But you cannot get benefits in two states at once.

 DTA Policy Guidance: